Budget & Finance

 No; funds already set aside in capital reserves are to support the replacement of existing capital that the Town already owns and has in service.

-No; this process is intended to provide community members and user groups the opportunity to request support for programs or services to be considered in the upcoming budget.
+No, this process is intended to provide community members and user groups with the opportunity to request amenities and/or new programs or services to be offered by the Town for consideration in a future budget.

-If you are looking for financial support for new recreation and cultural experiences, special events, and programs that provide benefit to the community, please visit the Community grants and supports page.
+The Community Grants and Supports program is intended to provide other organizations with financial support to run new recreation and cultural experiences, host special events, and provide programs that provide benefit to the community.
+Please visit the Community Grants and Supports page for more information.